 5. Get organized

-I also spend time teaching organizational skills for students who identify school work as a stressor.
-When we broke things down and talked about these specific stressors, I heard that many of my students didn’t know how to plan and organize tasks toward accomplishing long-term projects.
+I also spend time teaching organizational skills to students who identify schoolwork as a source of stress.
+When we broke things down and talked about these specific stressors, I heard that many of my students didn't know how to plan and organize tasks toward accomplishing long-term projects.

 6. Look for stressors that can be eliminated